Find answers below to our most frequently asked questions.

 We believe that DBF could be of great use to millions of farmers, in Malawi and beyond, and it could have major impact on curbing hunger.

 Tiyeni's highly qualified training team and our Lead Farmers train others in their communities.
-Training is in groups using our Decentralised Demonstration Garden approach.
+Training is in groups and with whole communities using our Decentralised Demonstration Garden approach.

-Day to day management of Tiyeni's operations is the responsibility of our in-country team, led by Executive Director Isaac Monjo Chavula.
+Day to day management of Tiyeni's operations is the responsibility of our in-country team, led by Country Director Isaac Monjo Chavula.
 You can read about the team roles here.

 No, Tiyeni is governed by a Board of Trustees who are all volunteers.